Anglo-Saxon, Norse and Celtic

 The history, languages and literatures of various peoples - Anglo-Saxon, Scandinavian and Celtic - are studied separately and in relation to each other.
 The course provides the opportunity to acquire, develop and apply expertise in some or all of a number of different, though complementary, disciplines, through first-hand exposure to, and direct analysis of, primary evidence.
 The University has exceptional resources in its various libraries.
 It is possible to concentrate mainly on history on the one hand, or literary and linguistic aspects on the other; though most students enjoy combining both.

-No particular A-level subjects are stipulated.
+No particular A level subjects are stipulated.
 A proven ability to learn a foreign language is desirable but not a prerequisite.
-Many candidates have English Literature, History and/or a foreign language at A-level.
+Many candidates have English Literature, History and/or a foreign language at A level.
 No previous knowledge of the subjects studied on the course is required, though you may wish to sample a few of the books listed in the Department's Guide in order to assess your suitability for the course.
+The typical A Level offer for ASNC is A*AA.
+The standard IB offer is 41-42 points with 776 at Higher Level.

 Director of Studies